Overview of Program Requirements

 - 2 PhD level courses in finance

-- Electives to meet your specific needs or interests, which can include additional classes in economics, econometrics, mathematics, computer science, finance, public policy, or psychology
+- Electives to meet your specific needs or interests, which can include additional classes in economics, econometrics, mathematics, computer science, finance, public policy, or psychology.
+Whether and to what extent a given elective class qualifies toward the minimum 15 PhD level course requirement is determined by your faculty advisor in conjunction with the accounting PhD coordinator.

-- Ungraded boot camp courses that are not part of your degree requirements
+- Ungraded boot camp courses (not part of the University degree requirements)

-Each student is required to write a summer paper following both the first year and second year of coursework.
+Each student is required to write two summer papers, one following the first year of coursework and the second following the second year of coursework.

 Qualifying Exams

-This requirement is satisfied through the second-year summer requirements outlined above.
+This requirement is satisfied through the second-year summer requirements outlined above combined with satisfactory performance on the qualifying exams.

 We suggest students form a dissertation committee in the Fall of their fourth year, with the proposal occurring in the Spring of the fourth year.
-Students have until the end of the summer of the fourth year to complete this requirement.
+Students have until the end of the summer of the fourth year to complete this requirement of The Graduate School.

 We expect students to defend their dissertation by the end of their fifth year in the program.